 Yes, all of Puppy Bowl’s competitors are shelter dogs.
 (So are the cats.)
 But because of the show’s October production versus February airing, “by the time the Puppy Bowl actually airs, most of these puppies have already found their forever homes,” says Schachner.
 “We encourage everyone to go on to AnimalPlanet.com during the airing and if you see a puppy that you fall in love with, check him out.
 They may be adoptable.
 And if not that shelter will have other puppies who are equally adorable, maybe even from the same litter.”

 Puppy Bowl X scored huge ratings; a total of 13.5 million tuned in throughout the 12-hour canine extravaganza, making Puppy Bowl the most watched cable program during 2014's Super Bowl Sunday and the second most watched show in all of television that night (second only to some football game playing on Fox).
-Though the total number of viewers dipped to 10.4 million in 2015, it was still enough to make last year's Puppy Bowl the most watched cable show that night, and the second highest rated show after the Super Bowl itself.
+Though the total number of viewers dipped in 2016, it was still enough to make last year's Puppy Bowl the most watched cable show that night.

 15. THIS YEAR'S PUPPY BOWL WILL HAVE A VIRTUAL REALITY COMPONENT.